BidyutMazumdar/QVP-Global-System/README.md

 - `docs/` — methodology, explanatory, and support documentation
 - `reports/` — generated outputs and publication artifacts

-> For institutional credibility, the repository should preserve consistency between the README, the data source file, the codebase, and any published DOI record.
+> For institutional credibility, the repository should preserve consistency between the README, the data source file, the codebase, the live deployment surface, and any published DOI record.

 ---